Table of Contents

 Why Pipedream for the first server

-You can build an MCP server lots of ways: roll your own with the official SDK, run a Cloudflare Worker, deploy to AWS Lambda, or use a hosted MCP platform.
-For the first server, hosted is the right answer for almost every team:
+There are plenty of ways to build an MCP server: roll your own with the official SDK, run a Cloudflare Worker, deploy to AWS Lambda, or use a hosted MCP platform.
+For the first one, hosted is the right answer for almost every team.

 - Zero infrastructure.
 No container to run, no auth layer to configure, no scaling to worry about.